 In the early-90s, transformerless technology was pioneered by Filippo Marbach and his design team, radically shrinking the UPS units.
 Whilst transformer-less technology has become mainstream today, at the time, it offered dramatically increased efficiency, decreased size and weight and reduced cost.
 However, although better power components resulted in improved switching efficiencies and quieter operation, customers looking for system redundancy still required two of these units to ensure a parallel redundant UPS system.
 It still took hours to fix faults in these single units.

-Fast-forward to the modular UPS introduced after the millenium and we see further improvements.
-All the circuitry is contained within each module, making repair more straight forward and therefore, improving availability as well as reducing system footprint.
+Fast-forward to the modular UPS introduced after the millennium and we see further improvements.
+All the circuitry is contained within each module, making repair more straightforward and therefore, improving availability as well as reducing system footprint.

-Today, the fastest growing market sector we see are mid-range three phase modular systems.
+Today, the fastest growing market sector we see is mid-range three-phase modular systems.
 This is because properly configured modular systems simultaneously maximise load availability and system efficiency.
-Modular systems are increasingly replacing traditional stand alone and parallel systems with the drive for high availability, fast repair and commonality of parts, as well as reduced system footprint.
+Modular systems are increasingly replacing traditional stand-alone and parallel systems with the drive for high availability, fast repair and commonality of parts, as well as reduced system footprint.

 The 4th Generation modular UPS systems now available, such as CENTIEL’s CumulusPower, incorporating Distributed Active Redundant Architecture (DARA), provide a significant improvement over previous system designs.
 Each module contains all the power elements of a UPS – rectifier, inverter, static switch, display – and critically – all control and monitoring circuitry.
 This places it above other current designs that have a separate, single static switch assembly and separate control or intelligence modules as there is no single point of failure.

 Availability for this system is now ‘nine-nines’ or 99.9999999%.
 This is because the MTTR is around three minutes.